neilotoole/streamcache/README.md

 there's no need to maintain that cache and its memory overhead.

-Package `streamcache` implements a reader mechanism that allows multiple callers to sample some or all of the of the contents of a source reader, while only reading from the source reader once.
+Package `streamcache` implements a reader mechanism that allows multiple callers to sample some or all of the contents of a source reader, while only reading from the source reader once.

 This is, admittedly, a rather arcane situation.
 But, here it is: